Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: The model

 \begin{definition}[Fractional-moment bounds] We write $E\in \FMB:=\FMB(H)$ if there exists a neighbourhood $U:=U_E$ of $E$ in $\R$ and an exponent $0<s<1$ such that the following holds: there exist constants $C,\mu>0$ such that for all open subsets $G\subseteq \Rn$ and all $a,b \in \Rn$ the bound

 holds true.
 Here, $\|\boldsymbol\cdot\|$ stands for the operator norm. \end{definition}

-\begin{remarks} \item Suppose that $I\subset\FMB$ for a compact set $I \subset \R$.
-Then there exist constants $C,\mu$ such that \eqref{eq:DefFMB} holds uniformly for every $E\in I$ with these constants. \item Suppose that \eqref{eq:DefFMB} holds for \emph{some} exponent $0<s<1$, then it holds for \emph{all} exponents $0<s<1$ with constants $C$ and $\mu$ depending on $s$.
-The original proof of this fact in \cite[Lemma B.2]{artRSO2001AizEtAl} for discrete models extends to the continuum setting, see Lemma~\ref{lem:PossFrac}. \item We show in Lemma~\ref{Lem:PertPersPot} that the stability of the regime of complete localisation $\FMB(H)=\FMB(H^\tau)$ holds for perturbations $\tau W$ as considered in this paper.
-Hence, even though our proofs require mostly fractional moment bounds for both $H$ and $H^\tau$, it suffices to postulate \eqref{eq:DefFMB} for the unperturbed operator $H$ only and -- according to the previous remark -- with a fixed exponent $s$. \item Bounds of the form \eqref{eq:DefFMB} have first been derived for the lattice Anderson model in \cite{artRSO1993AizMol}, see also \cite{artRSO1998AizGr,artRSO2001AizEtAl}, either for sufficiently strong disorder or in the Lifshitz-tail regime.
-They were generalized to continuum random Schr\"odinger operators in \cite{artRSO2006AizEtAl2}.
-The formulation there differs with respect to the distance function that is used in \eqref{eq:DefFMB}.
-We refer to \cite[(8) in App.\ A]{artRSO2006AizEtAl2} for an interpretation.
-Bounds as in \eqref{eq:DefFMB} have been derived in \cite{MR2303305} for the fluctuation-boundary regime by adapting the methods from \cite{artRSO2006AizEtAl2}.
-Fractional-moment bounds for the resolvent imply Anderson localisation in the strongest form, see e.g.\ \cite{Germinet2006,AizWarBook}. \item The fractional-moment bounds \eqref{eq:DefFMB} hold for energies below $\inf(\Sigma)$ as follows from a Combes-Thomas estimate \cite[Cor.\ 1]{MR1937430}, which extends to finite-volume operators. \item The proof of \eqref{eq:DefFMB} in \cite{artRSO2006AizEtAl2} for alloy-type random Schr\"odinger operators relies -- as in the discrete case -- on a priori estimates for fractional moments of the resolvent.
+\begin{remarks} \item Suppose that \eqref{eq:DefFMB} holds for \emph{some} exponent $0<s<1$, then it holds for \emph{all} exponents $0<s<1$ with constants $C$ and $\mu$ depending on $s$.
+The proof for discrete models in \cite[Lemma B.2]{artRSO2001AizEtAl} extends to the continuum setting. \item We show in Lemma~\ref{Lem:PertPersPot} that the stability of the regime of complete localisation $\FMB(H)=\FMB(H^\tau)$ holds for perturbations $\tau W$ as considered in this paper.
+Hence, even though our proofs require mostly fractional moment bounds for both $H$ and $H^\tau$, it suffices to postulate \eqref{eq:DefFMB} for the unperturbed operator $H$ only and -- according to the previous remark -- with a fixed exponent $s$. \item The proof of \eqref{eq:DefFMB} in \cite{artRSO2006AizEtAl2} for alloy-type random Schr\"odinger operators relies -- as in the discrete case -- on a priori estimates for fractional moments of the resolvent.
 In fact, the following holds for our model: for every $0<s<1$ and every bounded interval $I \subset \R$ there exists a finite constant $C_{s}>0$ such that

 Except for the supremum in $\tau$, this is the content of Lemma 3.3 and the subsequent Remark (4) in \cite{artRSO2006AizEtAl2}.
 The relevant $\tau$-dependence of the constant in that lemma enters in (3.31) upon replacing $z$ by $z - \tau W$.
 This leads to a polynomial $\tau$-dependence of the following norm estimates and implies uniformity in $\tau\in[0,1]$. \end{remarks}